AhmedAlshaari/MultiThread-isPrime/README.md

 This repository consists of a project of a multi-thread Java program that uses 8 threads to find all the prime numbers between 1 and 10^8.

 ## General Information and Summary
-The approach taken in this project is that it uses the sieve algorithm and splits its steps equally across the 8 threads.
+The approach taken in this project is that it uses the sieve algorithm and splits its steps equally across the 8 threads, https://www.geeksforgeeks.org/sieve-of-eratosthenes/ is the source of the algorithm.
+The splitting works on this algorithm because the values do not get more costly as they increase since it only sets an array of boolean of length 10^8 to either true or false, so the steps can be split across the 8 threads.

 This program is correct because it uses a very accurate aLGORITHM function and each number is only processed once which guarantees the most efficient processing possible for this specific algorithm.